PurnaChandar26/Machine-Learning-notes/README.md

 3\. **Contributions**: If you have any corrections, suggestions, or additional content that you'd like to contribute, please submit a pull request.
 We welcome collaboration to make these notes even more informative and helpful.

-## License

-This repository is open-source and available under the [MIT License](./LICENSE).
-You are encouraged to use, modify, and share this content for educational and non-commercial purposes.

-## Contact